jeffmbreis/take-home-assignment/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode, press 'a' to run all tests.

 ### `yarn build`